SkylineCommunications/dataminer-docs-connectors/connector/doc/Globecast_France_Enhanced_Double_Destination_Transport_Service.md

 The table **Service Element Status** on this same page illustrates the health of the nodes associated with the service.

-Further, the **Service Alarms** page shows the active and the clear alarms belonging to the service, each in their own table.
+The **Service Alarms** page shows the active and the clear alarms belonging to the service, each in their own table.

 ## Notes